mcguffin/the-paste/readme.txt

 == Screenshots ==

-1. Pasting into the rich text editor
+1. Pasting into rich text editor.
+You can either upload the image immediately or do so later.
-2. Paste into the media library
+2. Paste into media library ...
+3. ... and choose filename and format before you upload.

 == Changelog ==